Critters 3

 Critters 3 is a 1991 American science fiction comedy horror direct-to-video film and the third installment of the Critters series, directed by Kristine Peterson.
 The film stars Aimee Brooks, John Calvin, Katherine Cortez, Don Keith Opper, and Leonardo DiCaprio in his film debut.
-It was shot simultaneously (from February to July 1991) with its sequel, Critters 4.
+It was shot simultaneously (from February to July 1991) with its sequel Critters 4.
 Unlike the first two films, it does not take place in the town of Grover's Bend.

 Plot

-Annie, her little brother Johnny and their father Clifford, are on their way home from vacation, when one of their van's tires blows out, forcing them to stop at a rest area.
+Annie, her little brother Johnny and their father Clifford are on their way home from vacation when one of their van's tires blows out, forcing them to stop at a rest area.
 While Clifford fixes the tire, Johnny and Annie meet Josh, stepson of their corrupt landlord Briggs.
-While wandering into the forest to retrieve their frisbee, they encounter Charlie McFadden, the bounty hunter who's after the Critters.
-Before they leave, Charlie gives Johnny a crystal, telling him it will glow bright green when it's "time to watch out for yourself and your family".
+While wandering into the forest to retrieve their frisbee, they encounter Charlie McFadden, the bounty hunter who is after the Critters.
+Before they leave, Charlie gives Johnny a crystal, telling him it will glow bright green when it is "time to watch out for yourself and your family".
 Meanwhile, an unseen Critter lays eggs beneath the family's van and the family leaves, unknowingly taking the eggs with them.

-Soon after they arrive at their tenement, the Critters hatch and sneak into the basement, where they kill the sleazy maintenance man, Frank.
-When Rosalie goes down to the basement, she is attacked by the Critters before being rescued by Annie.
+Soon after they arrive at their tenement, the Critters hatch and sneak into the basement, where they kill the sleazy maintenance man Frank.
+When Rosalie goes to the basement, she is attacked by the Critters before being rescued by Annie.
 Meanwhile, Briggs arrives at the tenement to evict the residents, with Josh reluctantly accompanying him.
-When Briggs enters a room with Critters inside, Josh, having grown distasteful of his stepfather, shuts the door, unintentionally trapping him with the Critters, who then attack and kill him.
+When Briggs enters a room with Critters inside, Josh, having grown distasteful of his stepfather, shuts the door, unintentionally trapping him with the Critters, who fatally attack him.

-Next, one of the residents is attacked and wounded.
-Annie, her family and five others (including Josh) try to get to safety in one piece by getting to the roof of the building.
+After one of the residents is attacked and wounded, Annie, her family and five others (including Josh) try to reach safety by going to the roof of the building.
 Charlie arrives and destroys the remaining Critters, saving the remaining tenants.
-The film ends in a cliffhanger as Charlie is about to destroy the last two Critter eggs, but is ordered not to and a containment pod sent from the Intergalactic Council crashes into the basement.
+As Charlie is about to destroy the last two Critter eggs, Ug appears via a hologram and says he must not eliminate any lifeform if it means termination of the species, adding that the Intergalactic Council is sending a collection pod for the eggs.
+The film ends on a cliffhanger as the pod crashes into the basement.

 Release

 The film was released direct-to-video by New Line Home Video on December 11, 1991.
 New Line Home Entertainment released it on DVD in 2003.
-It was also re-released in a set containing four films on DVD by Warner Bros. in 2010.
+It was also released in a set containing four films on DVD by Warner Bros. in 2010.

 Scream Factory, a subsidiary of Shout!
-Factory, released the four films as part of "The Critters Collection" on Blu-ray.
+Factory, released the four films as part of The Critters Collection on Blu-ray.
 The set was available from November 27, 2018.